How Much Does It Cost to Refinish a Deck?

 How Much Does It Cost to Refinish a Deck

 Owning a deck in Southern California has many perks.
 The weather is almost always beautiful, so you can enjoy your deck practically year-round.
 Additionally, a deck can add substantial value to your home and maximize your space for living and entertaining.
+However, like any other part of your home, your deck needs to be properly maintained.
+Otherwise, it can begin to show signs of wear and tear quickly.

 1) The Initial Inspection (and Its Findings)